But you have come to Mount Zion and to the city

 This is poetic language, but not mere poetic language; for immediately after the sentences of the Judgment are carried out, he wrote,

-spoke the universe into existence out of nothingness, so will He return it into nothingness that it may be replaced by a perfect, wholly intact, holy and thoroughly
+obliterated.
+As God spoke the universe into existence out of nothingness, so will He return it into nothingness that it may be replaced by a perfect, wholly intact, holy

 This fleeing away of earth and heaven is not to be confused with what is